ndbroadbent/raspberry_picrowave/README.md

 # Raspberry Pi-crowave

-I added an Arduino and Raspberry Pi to my microwave.
+I put a Raspberry Pi in my microwave.

-Now it has:
+Now my microwave has:

 * Re-designed UI
+* Better sound effects instead of BEEP BEEP BEEP
-* Clock is automatically set via NTP
+* Clock is automatically updated from the internet
 * Voice control
-* Barcode-scanner to look up food preparation times and automatically cook food
+* Barcode-scanner to look up cooking instructions
-* Twitter

-This project is currently in progress...
-I need this repo so I can clone it onto my Raspberry Pi.
+* Online database of cooking instructions at http://www.microwavecookingdb.com
+* Web page so you can control the microwave from your phone, and set up cooking instructions for products
+* Tweets after finished cooking